 If you felt great on your Whole30 and do not feel ready to add back any of your reintroduced foods, you can do another round of Whole30 by leaving your Whole30 function turned on.
 You will just need to enter a new Whole30 start date.
 This support article will guide you through setting up your new Whole30 Reset page.

 You can decide to do another round of Whole30 at any time, even if you have changed your diet type.
-Just head to Settings->Options->Major Settings to turn that Whole30 function back on, and you will automatically be directed to the Whole30 Reset page to enter your new Whole30 start date.
-Be sure to click "Save My Whole30" on the bottom left to update your Meal Planner to generate your new Whole30 meal plan.
+Just head to Settings > My Meal Plan > Diet and Schedule to select the Whole30 diet type, and you will automatically be directed to the Whole30 Meal Plan page to enter your new Whole30 start date.
+Be sure to click "Save" on the bottom left to update your Meal Planner to generate your new Whole30 meal plan.

-We are available in chat to help you with your Whole30 and Food Freedom needs, or you can reach us at support at realplans dot com.
+We are available in chat to help you with your Whole30 meal planning needs, or you can reach us at support at realplans dot com.